ooexiaoo/onlinegarden/src/site/notes/Feminine and Masculine.md

 Of course there's a bell curve of where most people will belong, like most males will be manly, and most females will be womanly, but that doesn't mean that some women are very masculine, and some men are very feminine.

+The whole point I'm trying to make is that does it even matter?
+Why do you care, if they seem feminine or masculine?

+Yeah!
+I realized it's harder to draw bell curves, but you get the idea!
 ![Bell curve of masculinity and femininity 2023-12-28 17.45.30.excalidraw.png](/img/user/Excalidraw/Bell%20curve%20of%20masculinity%20and%20femininity%202023-12-28%2017.45.30.excalidraw.png)